Actifio/OracleDataRedactionFeature/README.md

 GRANT SELECT ON act_rman_user.member TO devuser3;
 ```

-When that user does the same select:
+We log in as that same user and do the same select and confirm the data is partial redacted by policy:

 ```
 SQL> select ssn from act_rman_user.member where employee_nbr=167;